 UNDP's Social and Environmental Standards

-The standards will be underpinned by an Accountability Mechanism with two key functions: 1) A Stakeholder Response Mechanism (SRM) that ensures individuals, peoples, and communities affected by UNDP projects have access to appropriate procedures for hearing and addressing project-related grievances; and 2) A Compliance Review process to respond to claims that UNDP is not in compliance with UNDP’s social and environmental policies.
-For more information please see UNDP’s Stakeholder Response Mechanism: Overview and Guidance and the DRAFT Standard Operating Procedures for UNDP's Social and Environmental Compliance Unit, which have been revised following the public comment period from March 11-May 2, 2014 and were approved on 18 June 2014 as UNDP policy by UNDP senior management.
-See a summary of external comments received and responses.
+The standards are underpinned by an Accountability Mechanism with two key functions: 1) A Stakeholder Response Mechanism (SRM) that ensures individuals, peoples, and communities affected by UNDP projects have access to appropriate procedures for hearing and addressing project-related grievances; and 2) A Compliance Review process to respond to claims that UNDP is not in compliance with UNDP’s social and environmental policies.